 Create and initialize a new date-time object.

-OopType GciNewDateTime(theClass, timeVal) OopType theClass; const GciDateTimeSType \timeVal;
+OopType GciNewDateTime(theClass, timeVal)

+OopType theClass;

+const GciDateTimeSType timeVal;

-theClass The class of the object to be created. theClass must be OOP_CLASS_DATE_TIME or a subclass thereof. timeVal The time value to be assigned to the newly-created object.
+the Class The class of the object to be created. the Class must be timeVal The time value to be assigned to the newly-created object.